 Most doctors do not have to go through the process of picking out their own Medical Malpractice Liability Insurance (MPLI) since it is almost always provided by the group/hospital employing you.
-Unless you set up your own practice or, like in my case, work as an Independent Contractor, you may not have first-hand information of how to go about purchasing MPLI.
+Unless you set up your own practice or, like in my case, work as an Independent Contractor, you may not have first-hand information of how to go about purchasing medical malpractice insurance.
 Since I am planning to moonlight for other practices in town, I got my own malpractice insurance to give me the most flexibility to work with different groups.
 This is an account of what I learned going through the process recently.

 The medical malpractice insurance industry tends to go through cycles.
 In the early 1970s, several private underwriters left the segment due to increasing payouts and low premiums.
 This led to an availability crisis.
 In response to this dearth of availability, physicians across the nation turned to their state Professional Associations and formed their own malpractice insurance companies, jointly owned by them.
-These originally physician-owned MLPI companies now control half the market-share.
+These originally physician-owned MLPI companies now control half the market share.
 Examples include The Doctors Company (TDC) from CA- that operates nationwide and MAGMutual from Georgia, which operates in 10 states of the SouthEast.
 These companies are mutually owned by policyholders and often return profits back to them in the form of dividends or rate cuts.
 For this reason, they are called “participating” carriers.
 As examples, in 2016 MAGMutual returned $25M to policyholders in the form of about 10-12% reduction in premiums (based on how long a policyholder has been with the company) and in 2015 TDC returned $28M in dividends to policyholders.

 There was another crisis in the late 1990’s, leading to premiums peaking in 2002.
 Since then, they have gradually fallen and largely remained steady over the last decade or so.
 Coupled with the fact that the number of claims filed has been decreasing, premiums have fallen 20% since 2006.

-Premiums by Specialty and State
+Malpractice Insurance Premiums by Specialty and State

 This map of the USA shows how average premiums of a primary care doctor varies from state to state.
 The states that are shown deeper in color have higher premiums than the lighter shade ones.
 (Image used with permission.)

-Since 1991, Medical Liability Monitor has been publishing an annual rate survey for 3 specialties: Int Med, Gen surgery and Ob/Gyn (representing the broad spectrum of rates across specialties).
+Since 1991, Medical Liability Monitor has been publishing an annual rate survey for 3 specialties: Int Med, Gen Surgery, and Ob/Gyn (representing the broad spectrum of rates across specialties).
 Click here to see historical rates by state and specialty.

-States with effective tort reform, such as caps on non-economic damages, have seen significant decrease in litigation followed by fall in average premiums.
-Some of these states are CA, CO, KS, TX, Alaska, NC and the Dakotas.
+States with effective tort reform, such as caps on non-economic damages, have seen a significant decrease in litigation followed by a fall in average premiums.
+Some of these states are CA, CO, KS, TX, Alaska, NC, and the Dakotas.
 Indiana has a process for pre-litigation screening by a panel, apart from a cap on total damages.
 Most of these states have seen among the lowest malpractice payouts per capita.
 Interestingly, many of these state legislatures have a physician in office.

-At the other end of the spectrum are Illinois and a bunch of states in the North East- DC, PA, NY, NJ and Delaware.
+At the other end of the spectrum are Illinois and a bunch of states in the North East- DC, PA, NY, NJ, and Delaware.
 These states have no effective tort reform and see some of the highest malpractice payouts per capita.
-Here, litigation is commonplace and premiums are sky-high, sometimes more than six figures annually for high risk specialties such as surgery and OB.
+Here, litigation is commonplace and premiums are sky-high, sometimes more than six figures annually for high-risk specialties such as surgery and OB.
 Here is a good summary of Malpractice Laws by state.

 Malpractice insurers have had different experiences defending different specialties.
-As such, they develop a proficiency for better defending some specialties than others.
+As such, they develop proficiency for better defending some specialties than others.
 It is important to research which carriers have had more success in defending claims in your specialty before you choose a carrier.
 This also results in you obtaining better premium rates within the context of your geographical region.

 With regard to financial strength, the principal rating system of the insurance world is A.M.
 Best.
 I recommend you stay with a company with at least an A or better (A+, A++) rating unless you have a specific reason for your decision.

-Size of the insurance company
+Size of the Insurance Company